Open Neighborhood Ideals of Well-Totally Dominated Trees are Cohen-Macaulay

-In this subsection, we define the interior graphs of a tree $T$ and prove that $T$ is unmixed if and only if its interior graphs are unmixed; see Corollary~\ref{cor.
-T unmixed <-> TBTR unmixed}.
-We combine this result with Theorem~\ref{thm. char. of unmixed delt. trees} to obtain our descriptive characterization of unmixed trees in Theorem~\ref{thm. char. of unmixed trees}.
+As a remark, the inequality in (3) becomes an equality if $\hei(T) = 3$.
+Now we define the interior graphs of a tree $T$ which is used to obtain our descriptive characterization of WTD trees in Theorem~\ref{thm. char. of WTD trees}.
 The interior graphs are also used to compute the Cohen-Macaulay type of open neighborhood ideals in Section~\ref{sec241204d}.